MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-update-orchestration.md

 ### Minor version skipping behavior

-Autoupgrade does not move clusters between minor Kubernetes versions when there's more than one minor Kubernetes version difference (for example: 1.28 to 1.30).
+Auto-upgrade does not move clusters between minor Kubernetes versions when there's more than one minor Kubernetes version difference (for example: 1.28 to 1.30).
 Where administrators have a diverse set of Kuberenetes versions it's recommended to first use one or more [update run](#understanding-update-runs) to bring member clusters into a set of consistently versioned releases so that configured `Stable` or `Rapid` channel updates ensure consistency is maintained in future.

 > [!NOTE]
 >
 > Keep the following information in mind when using auto upgrade:
 >
-> * Autoupgrade requires version 1.3.0 or later of the Fleet Azure CLI extension.
+> * Auto-upgrade requires version 1.3.0 or later of the Fleet Azure CLI extension.
 >
-> * Autoupgrade only updates to GA versions of Kubernetes and doesn't update to preview versions.
+> * Auto-upgrade only updates to GA versions of Kubernetes and doesn't update to preview versions.
 >
-> * If a cluster has no defined planned maintenance window it will be upgraded immediately when the update run reaches the cluster.
+> * Auto-upgrade requires the cluster's Kubernetes version to be within the [AKS support window][supported-kubernetes-versions].
 >
-> * Autoupgrade requires the cluster's Kubernetes version to be within the [AKS support window][supported-kubernetes-versions].
+> * If a cluster has no defined planned maintenance window it will be upgraded immediately when the update run reaches the cluster.
 >
 > * If you want to have your Kubernetes version upgraded, you need to create an `autoupgradeprofile` with `Rapid` or `Stable` channels.
 >
 > * If you want to have your NodeImage version upgraded, you need to create an `autoupgradeprofile` with `NodeImage` channel.
 >
-> * You can create multiple autoupgrade profiles for the same Fleet.
+> * You can create multiple auto-upgrade profiles for the same Fleet.

 ## Next steps